erikpaasonen/scripts/syslog_to_tss_converter/README.md

 		Use a subnet with bitmask	: 192.168.1.0/24
 		Use a subnet with netmask	: 192.168.1.0/255.255.255.0

 The file format detection is automatic and is compatible with : Cisco firewalls, Fortinet Fortigate, SonicWall, Safe@Office devices, SRX and Netxcreen.

 For SonicWall devices the file uses the following input data : The input file is a tcpdump of the syslog flow:
 	 tcpdump -i eth0 -s0 -v dst port 514 and host <firewall_ip> | grep Msg > /tmp/sonicwall.syslog.

 Help
 ----
-Please contact support@tufin.com or stephane.perez@tufin.com
+Tufin Technical Support will be able to help on some of the functionality related to the API, but will will not assist on the script usage or changes.